tomzx/imdb-importer/README.md

 1. You need to figure out 3 values that you will need to pass to the constructor of ImdbImporter.
 The first value is the location of your json data file.
 The second value is the *id* key/value cookie that you receive when you log onto IMDB.
 You can get the value by logging into your IMDB account and then finding the *id* key.
 The third value you need to pass is the rating base of the file you are importing from.
 For instance, if all the ratings you have in your json files are on 5 (such as 3.5 out of 5, 5 out of 5, etc.), then the RATING_BASE would be 5.
 This way, the script takes care of converting the source rating base into IMDB rating base (which is 10).

-2. Write a simple script that will load the importer, set the required values and then finally call submit_rating().
+2. Write a simple script that will load the importer, set the required values and then finally call submit().

 ```php
 <?php